William IV, Landgrave of Hesse-Kassel

 William IV of Hesse-Kassel (24 June 1532 – 25 August 1592), also called William the Wise, was the first Landgrave of the Landgraviate of Hesse-Kassel (or Hesse-Cassel).
 He was the founder of the oldest line, which survives to this day.

 Life

 Landgrave

 William was born in Kassel, the eldest son of Landgrave Philip the Magnanimous and Christine of Saxony.
-After his father's death in 1567, the Landgraviate of Hesse was divided between the four sons out of the late Landgrave of Hesse's first marriage, and William received the portion around the capital Kassel, the Landgraviate of Hesse-Kassel.
+After his father's death in 1567, the Landgraviate of Hesse was divided among the four sons from the late Landgrave of Hesse's first marriage, and William received the portion around the capital Kassel, the Landgraviate of Hesse-Kassel.

 William took a leading part in safeguarding the Lutheran Reformation, and was indefatigable in his endeavours to unite the different sections of Protestantism against Catholicism.
 However, he was reluctant to use military force in this conflict.

 As an administrator he displayed rare energy, issuing numerous ordinances, appointing expert officials, and in particular ordering his slender finances.
 By a law of primogeniture he secured his Landgraviate's land against such testamentary divisions as had diminished his father's estate.